IntersectMBO/cardano-node/doc/new-tracing/tracers_doc_generated.md

 			`Forwarder`
 Filtered  by config value: `Notice`

-### ChainSyncSerialised.NodeToNode.Recieve.IntersectFound
+### ChainSync.Remote.Serialised.Receive.IntersectFound

-***
-The reply to the consumer about an intersection found.The consumer can decide weather to send more points.
+> The reply to the consumer about an intersection found.
+The consumer can decide weather to send more points.
-The message also tells the consumer about the head point of the producer.
+>  The message also tells the consumer about the head point of the producer.
-***

 From current configuration: